PRICE GUIDE FOR GRADED BASEBALL CARDS

 Beckett guides offer “book value” pricing estimates which aim to reflect a fair asking price a card in average condition could reasonably sell for based on current hobby conditions.
 PSA/DNA guide provides “fair market value” estimates derived directly from analysis of actual recent retail sales.
 Collectors should consult all three guides to determine an appropriate valuation range.
 While guides provide a starting point, recent auction comparables are ultimately the best indicator of a card’s true market value.

-Read also: WHAT IS PSA 10 IN BASEBALL CARDS
+Read also: BASEBALL CARDS GRADING COMPANIES

 Grade is Key